 Ritalin was created to help treat adults who had severe depression.
 It was patented in 1954, but it wasn’t until 1962 that children could benefit from its effects.
 The U.S. Food and Drug Administration (FDA) approved it for treating cognitive disorders, specifically in children.
 The drug also gained popularity and it became one of the most common drugs used to treat ADHD.
 Its cognitive-enhancing properties made adults want to try it as well as students.

 The oral medication, which is typically prescribed to adults and children today, is found to be most effective when it is taken regularly at the same times each day.
 When taken as prescribed, Ritalin is not habit-forming, and it calms people down where they can focus.
 It provides the brain chemicals they do not have and helps them achieve balance.
 People who do not have ADHD but use Ritalin anyway will feel more alert and experience euphoria because of the excess amount of dopamine in the brain.
 They won’t, however, feel high.
 Crushing up Ritalin to snort it is considered abusing it, and using it in this manner leads to high doses that can cause fever, irregular heart rate, and seizures.
-It can also cause heart rate.
+It can also cause increased heart rate.
 Using the drug in high doses can be addictive.
 Crushing up an extended-release version of Ritalin skips the time-release feature, which makes the drug even more potent when it’s used all at once.

 A serious psychological dependence on it may result from such use.
-Ritalin has a high potential of being abused because young people mistakenly think Ritalin can be dangerous because it’s a prescription drug.
+Ritalin has a high potential of being abused because young people mistakenly think Ritalin can not be dangerous because it’s a prescription drug.
 But that’s not true.
 There’s also non-prescription Ritalin.
 Users are advised to be careful using that one, too.

 Slang names for Ritalin include kiddy coke, kiddy cocaine, uppers, Vitamin R, R-ball, Skippy, diet coke, study buddies and R Pop among others.

 Habitual Ritalin use can bring on mental, physical, and social changes.
-If you or your loved one has experienced any these after excessive Ritalin use, the next option is to seek professional help.
+If you or your loved one has experienced any of these after excessive Ritalin use, the next option is to seek professional help.
 Signs and symptoms of Ritalin addiction consist of: